This post may contain affiliate links. Please read our disclosure policy.

 If you’re looking for a vibrant, healthy, and tasty appetizer that’s easy to make, look no further than this Roasted Garlic Beet Hummus.

-Although these snacks are perfect on their own, I wanted to create a tasty and healthy dip to accompany them.
+I wanted to create a tasty and healthy dip to accompany them.
 Enter: HUMMUS.

 I took my original hummus recipe and modified it a wee bit.
 The general concept is the same – chickpeas + tahini + garlic + lemon juice + olive oil get whirled around in a food processor until smooth and creamy.
 The only difference is that instead of adding one or two cloves of raw garlic that really packs a punch, I added an entire head of roasted garlic that makes anything oh-so-good.
 The addition of one whole roasted beet not only gave this hummus and earthy flavor that I know and love, but how can anyone resist the bright pink flavor!